mongodb/mongo-c-driver/doc/bulk.rst

     "writeConcernErrors" : [] }

 The ``index`` field in the ``upserted`` array is the 0-based index of the upsert operation; in this example, the sixth operation of the overall bulk operation was an upsert, so its index is 5.

-``nModified`` is only reported when using MongoDB 2.6 and later, otherwise the field is omitted.

 Unordered Bulk Write Operations
 -------------------------------